When Store Changes is turned on in the task settings, you can configure the Store Changes Settings for a replication task.

 On UPDATE: Select one of the following options to determine how to store UPDATEs to the source tables:

 - Store before and after image - To store both the pre-UPDATE data and the post-UPDATE data.

 - Store after image only - To store only the post-UPDATE data.

 Change table creation:

-If Change Table exists when full load starts: Select one of the following from the list to determine how you want to handle loading the Change Tables at full-load startup:
+If Change Table exists when full load starts: Select one of the following to determine how you want to handle loading the Change Tables when Full Load replication starts:

 - DROP and CREATE Change Table: The table is dropped and a new table is created in its place.

 ARCHIVE and CREATE Change Table:A copy of the existing table will be saved to the same schema before the new table is created.
 The archived table name will be appended with a timestamp, indicating when the archiving operation occurred (e.g. Customers___ct_20170605175601).Information note

 Currently this option is only available for the Hadoop target endpoint.